aws-samples/sns-xray-active-tracing-blog-source-code/README.md

 6. Wait until the stack is successfully deployed.

    It takes usually 5 minutes until the stack launched.
-You can monitor the progress of the **wild-rydes-async-msg-2** stack in your SAM CLI or your [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation).
+You can monitor the progress of the **sns-xray-active-tracing-blog** stack in your SAM CLI or your [AWS CloudFormation Console](https://console.aws.amazon.com/cloudformation).
 When the stack is launched, the status will change from **CREATE_IN_PROGRESS** to **CREATE_COMPLETE**.

    ![CloudFormation stack](images/cloudformation.png)